Ovulation Calculator: Find Out The Most Fertile Days In Your Menstrual Cycle

 How can you tell if you’re ovulating?

 Our ovulation calculator will give you a general guide to help you track your ovulation.
 Ovulation kits (which detect the presence of luteinizing hormone in urine), ovulation microscopes (which observe visual changes to saliva brought on my estrogen), and electronic fertility monitors (which use oral and vaginal sensors to track ovulation) are also popular choices for predicting the estimated fertility window.

-You can also pay attention to common physical and physiological symptoms such as change in cervical fluid, basal body temperature, and changes in cervical position or firmness.
+You can also pay attention to common physical and physiological symptoms such as changes in cervical fluid, basal body temperature, and changes in cervical position or firmness.
 During ovulation, cervical mucous is stretchy, milky-white, and opaque.
 The texture and pH of mucous during this time of the month actually serves as a protective environment for sperm.
 Possible secondary signs include light spotting, slight cramping, breast tenderness, abdominal bloating, increased sex drive, and heightened senses.